quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	on the IHF device on the platform, it shall render stereo data for stereo IHF or downmix to Mono for Mono IHF.
 	Platform info will be provided by Audio driver.

+March 13 2012: Sanyog Kale : Audio FW ver 03.00.31
+	Bug 16652 - click sound is heard beginning of the recorded file <using alsa_arecord>
+	Bug 26989 - CTS verifier gain linearity passes inconsistently depending on HW / FW version
+	The initial glitch in capture stream is caused by MSIC hardware due to large settling time of 900ms.
+	The initial WA provided for removing the glitch was not stable and affected the Gain linearity tests.
+	New Gain control algorithm added in LPE firmware which implements ramp time of 2ms per dB.
+This removes the initial glitch completely and also ensures that Gain linearity is not affected.
+This firmware passes all CTS test cases whether run together or independently.